scherepanov/verticaudxutilities/README.md

 [Date Time Conversions](docs/DATE_TIME_CONVERSIONS.md)

-For vaious reasons, Vertica is missing few type casts functions.
-For example, you cannot cast VARBINARY to VARCHAR and reverse.
-Other missed conversions are between nubmer of micros since epoch/midnight and various Vertica time/timestamp types.
+For vaious reasons, Vertica is missing few conversion functions.

-Date/Time conversions functions change datatype of input argument without and changes to data.
-It is not a compile-time cast, but stil the very high performing solution.
+For example, there is no conversion betweeen VARBINARY and VARCHAR.

 [CSV](docs/CSV.md)